ferhimedamine/rancher-catalog/templates/gitlab-ce/README.md

 ## SSH Port mapping

 By default, a gitlab container instance need to map a port on host for SSH connection.
 If you want to load balance it in backend without mapping the SSH port on host, you need to fork this template.

+## SMTP settings

+You should check your SMTP settings on [GitLab Documentation](https://docs.gitlab.com/omnibus/settings/smtp.html)